valencik/ensime.github.io/build_tools/sbt.md

 sbt> ensimeConfig
 ```

-If **that** doesn't work, move your ivy folder aside, it has probably become corrupted:
+If **that** doesn’t work, move your ivy and coursier folders aside, the caches have probably become corrupted:

 ```
 mv ~/.ivy2 ~/.ivy2.bak
+mv ~/.coursier ~/.coursier.bak
 ```

 ### Cancel Processes